stefanprodan/kustomizer/docs/index.md

 - `kustomizer inspect inventory <name> --namespace <namespace>`
 - `kustomizer delete inventory <name> --namespace <namespace>`

-The Kustomizer garbage collector uses the inventory to keep track of the applied resources and prunes the Kubernetes objects that were previously applied but are missing from the current revision.
+To connect to Kubernetes API, Kustomizer uses the current context from `~/.kube/config`.

 ## Comparison with other tools